 Canada’s fast-track, online system for managing permanent residence applications under key economic immigration programs.
-Designed to simplify and speed up the process for skilled workers, it covers three main pathways to help you build your future in Canada.
+Designed to simplify and speed up the process for skilled workers.
+You must meet the requirements of at least 1 of 3 programs.

 For skilled workers with eligible foreign or Canadian work experience.